 This actually surprised me, but with huge amounts of music and not a lot of time, having the score notated perfectly from the outset is critical.
 Davis spent days writing out the score, transposing it into the correct clefs for the different instruments, extracting the individual parts for the individual players, and making sure all the details lined up appropriately.
 That includes making sure that a page doesn’t end in the middle of a phrase and lining up parts in a way that makes sense for the players.
 It also means zero sloppiness — like measure numbers colliding with dynamics symbols or things like that.

 2. Prepare the sheet music appropriately.

 This stuff is really easy to forget, but we came with six adjustable music stands for all the players and each individual part taped for easy placement and page-turning.
 It can also be really helpful to bring a writing utensil for each player so they can make their own notes as they go.

 3. Prepare your recording session with the music.

 Our sound guys spent a day in advance synching the recording session in Logic with the sheet music, including preparing all the click tracks with the various tempo and time signature changes.
-By accessing the sheet music in advance, Marty on our team was able to know exactly how many sessions he’d need, how many tracks for each session, and exactly what BPM (beats per minute) he’d be recording to.
+By accessing the sheet music in advance, Marty Fowler, who is one of our stalwart Soundfly Mentors, was able to know exactly how many sessions he’d need, how many tracks for each session, and exactly what BPM (beats per minute) he’d be recording to.

 4. Hire the right players.